Open Sets of Exponentially Mixing Anosov Flows: Anosov Flows

-We now quotient along the local stable manifolds (within the local sections) letting $\pi: Y \to X$ denote the quotient map.
-Consequently we obtain a map $T : X \to X$ such that $T\circ \pi = \pi \circ S$.
-Because of the properties of $S$, the map $T$ is a uniformly expanding Markov map and satisfies the conditions \eqref{eq:Expanding}, \eqref{eq:DisControl}, \eqref{eq:TauControl} and \eqref{eq:BoundTau}.
+That the assumptions on \(X\) which are required by Theorem~\ref{thm:ExpSemi} are satisfied is shown in Section~\ref{app:DimOfBoundary} and Lemma~\ref{lem:fillball}.
+Because of the properties of $S$ (in particular due to the use of the Markov partition in the above construction), the map $T$ is a uniformly expanding Markov map and satisfies the conditions \eqref{eq:Expanding}, \eqref{eq:DisControl}, \eqref{eq:TauControl} and \eqref{eq:BoundTau}.
 Therefore, applying Theorem \ref{thm:ExpSemi}, we have that either the suspension semiflow \(T_{t}\) mixes exponentially or \(\tau\) is cohomologous to a constant function.
 If \(\tau\) is cohomologous to a constant function then~\cite[Lemma 12]{ABV14} the stable and unstable bundles are jointly integrable so for the rest of the proof, we suppose that \(\tau\) is not cohomologous to a constant function and hence \(T_{t}\) mixes exponentially.

 Let $\nu$ denote the unique SRB measure for $T$ ($\nu = \pi_* \eta$).
 To proceed we observe that the measure $\nu$ admits a disintegration into conditional measures along local stable manifolds.
 We observe~\cite{BM15} that there exists a family of conditional measures ${\{ \nu_{x} \}}_{x\in X}$ ($\nu_{x}$ supported on $\pi^{-1}x$) such that